kurator-org/kurator-validation/README.md

 #### A data cleaning script that uses the WoRMSService class directly

-Using the `WoRMSService` class in your own scripts is easy.
-Simply import the class definition in your own script by adding this line:
+The `WoRMSService` class can be used in other scripts that import the class definition.
+The class can be imported using the following statement :

     from org.kurator.validation.services.WoRMSService import WoRMSService

-In order for Python to find the `org.kurator.validation.services.WoRMSService` package, you will need to add the directory containing the root of this package to your `PYTHONPATH` environment variable (`JYTHONPATH` if using Jython).
+In order for Python to find the `org.kurator.validation.services.WoRMSService` package, the directory containing the root of this package must be present in the `PYTHONPATH` environment variable (`JYTHONPATH` if using Jython).

 The script [clean_data_using_worms.py](https://github.com/kurator-org/kurator-validation/blob/master/src/main/python/org/kurator/validation/scripts/WoRMS/clean_data_using_worms.py) illustrates how WoRMSService can be used in a standalone Python script.
 The script also illustrates the use of [YesWorkflow](https://github.com/yesworkflow-org/yw-prototypes) comments to document how data flows through the various operations in the script.
-The YesWorkflow rendering of the process view of this script is as follows:
+The YesWorkflow rendering of the *process view* of this script is as follows:

 ![process view of clean_data_using_worms.py](https://raw.githubusercontent.com/kurator-org/kurator-validation/master/src/main/python/org/kurator/validation/scripts/WoRMS/process.png)

-The process view reveals only the data processing steps (green blocks in the figure) marked up with YesWorkflow annotaitons in the script.
-The arrows between the blocks represent their dataflow dependencies, but the data items themselves are hidden.
-The *combined* view, below,represetns the process blocks together with the data (yellow rounded blocks for actual data, white rounded blocks for parameters) that each processing step consumes and produces:
+The process view reveals only the data processing steps (green blocks in the figure above) identified by YesWorkflow annotations in the script comments.

+The arrows between the blocks above represent their dataflow dependencies, but the data items themselves are hidden.
+The *combined view*, below, represents the process blocks together with the data (yellow rounded blocks for actual data, white rounded blocks for parameters) that each processing step consumes and produces:

 ![combined view of clean_data_using_worms.py](https://raw.githubusercontent.com/kurator-org/kurator-validation/master/src/main/python/org/kurator/validation/scripts/WoRMS/combined.png)